Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ## #9 Moved Branching control logic outside of control unit (January 29th):
 After really looking at the changes that would need to be made to the control unit in order to accomadate the changes made by adding branch prediction, I decided that the added complexity to the control unit module would be too much.
 To maintain modularity and scalability, it would be best to move the modules handelling branch prediction outside of the control unit, and into their own top level module alongsife the controller-datapth (much like the hazard control unit).
 Additionally, it will make it far easier to implement this unit with the existing hardware.
 This requires quite a few changes, mainly to the microarchitecture diagram, but also to a number of entries in the development log.
 Furthermore, I'll need to give this new module a name, that's not the Branch Control Unit, as that's already a module.
 As such, It will be called the Branch Processing Unit, or BPU, as this name reflects that it will be processing all branching related decisions and logic.

+## #10 Added Coarse Clock Gating to Branch Predictors (February 10th):
+As the branch predictors, and branching buffer only need to be updated when a branching instruction is in the execution stage, I decided it would be a worthwhile change to clock gate both of these modules.
+This was done by adding a falling edge latch to the BranchingBuffer module that enables a signal called "ClkEnable" when a branching instruction is in the execution stage, which is then ANDed with the clk.
+This ensures that the gated clock only rises when the clock itself rises, avoiding any possible timing issues that would come with the gated clock rising midway through a clock cycle.
+It also would've been possible to more finely clock gate each individual local predictor, however I don't believe that the possible power saiving gained from this change would be worth the extra area, or complexity.
+This change will also be discussed in the sections that it affected.
+Note that this also changed the synthesis results of the design, which is in all likliehood due to the synthesizer finding a more efficient routing path than it did previously, rather than improvements made by this change.
+The timing saw a marginal improvement, the area got slightly larger, and the power stayed the same.
+This is unexpected, as the intention of this change is to save power by reducing the amount of times the clock signal switches, but regardless these were the results.

 # **List of Control Signals, and their Location:**